blukatdevelopment/UnchainedWorldsOld/core_edition/crucible/book_of_crucible.md

 ### Bimros
 God of arrows, hunting, and dominion over nature.
 He created the first blue humans to rule the mountains, fields, and forests.
 His symbol is that of monolith containing his 14 laws, which he created to provide humans with direction in the world.
 Bimros is a blue humanoid who wears full platemail and carries a sword.

-### Gegtex
+### Fliff
 Goddess of grass, trees, flowers, thorns, fruit, and rebirth.
 Creating the fae to protect her aspects as they are reflected in the Crucible's wildlife.
-Gegtex offers an oath to pursue this goal as well, granting druidic magic to those who take it.
+Fliff offers an oath to pursue this goal as well, granting druidic magic to those who take it.

 ### Kord
 Goddess of sleep, ice, stone, and circles.
 Her avatar is a teal-skinned pointy-eared humanoid with white irises, and is known for leaving icy footsteps when she walks on land and water alike.
 Those who speak an oath to Kord gain magic that grows stronger in winter months.

-### Uaos
+### Raos
 God of agriculture.
 He has the head of a bull and carries a spear with a horn as the tip.
 He created the beast folk to worship him, and commonly grants small blessings and boons to farms that burn offerings to him.

 ### Exheia